gabriellemia/gabriellemia/README.md

 ![github profile banner (1)](https://github.com/gabriellemia/gabriellemia/assets/78322726/bd37ee59-1191-436c-a13f-dc14fc058efc)

-## Hi there 🙋‍♀️ Welcome to my GitHub!
+## Hi there, I'm Gaby 🙋‍♀️ Welcome to my GitHub!

 - 🚀 I’m a self taught developer and, more recently, a School of Code bootcamp graduate!
 So for the past 16 weeks I have been building and refining my technical skills in all areas of development and getting industry prepared, ready to launch into a new career in tech!
 - 💻 Some of my technical skills include HTML, CSS, JavaScript, Node.js, React, SQL, Express, TypeScript, TDD, UX/UI design, CI/CD, DevOps, Cyber Security, Data and AI.
 The list is not exhaustive, I continue to grow and learn new things daily!